cielos20/My-Portfolio/content/articles/my-second-blog-post.md

 ---
-title: My first ever blog post
+title: My Second ever blog post
 description: Learning how to use vue and nuxt to create my website and blog
 img: /first-post-banner.jpg
 alt: my first ever blog post